Polaron-Polaritons in Subwavelength Arrays of Trapped Atoms: Input-output formalism including recoil

 The last term in \cref{eq:EoM_bs_general} originates from the scattering of a spin excitation by \emph{absorbing} a phonon.
-Its contribution to \cref{eq:EoM_bs_general}, for atoms in their motional ground state, is negligible to second order in the Lamb-Dicke paramter as $\braket{\bdop_{\beta,\kk-\qq}\bop_{\alpha,-\qq}\sop_\kk}\sim O(\eta_\alpha^2)$.
-Note that, as discussed in Sec.~\ref{sec:Discussion} for the examples reported in Sec.~\ref{sec:input-output}, this contribution becomes relevant only after a few thousands scattering events that led to a considerable production of phonons in the system.
+For atoms in their motional ground state, its contribution to \cref{eq:EoM_bs_general} is negligible to second order in the Lamb-Dicke parameter, as $\braket{\bdop_{\beta,\kk-\qq}\bop_{\alpha,-\qq}\sop_\kk}\sim O(\eta_\alpha^2)$.
+Note that, as discussed in Sec.~\ref{sec:Discussion} for the examples in Sec.~\ref{sec:input-output}, this contribution becomes relevant only after thousands of scattering events, which lead to significant phonon production.